comp129/comp55/docs/labs/4-ACM.md

     // This is the main entry point of the program public void run() {
-        add(new GLabel("Hello World", 300, 300)); // This adds a GLabel that displays "Hello World" at coordinates (300, 300), the coordinated can be used to set the label at a certain place in the program
+        // This adds a GLabel that displays "Hello World" at coordinates (300, 300) add(new GLabel("Hello World", 300, 300)); // The coordinates can be altered to change label placement
-    }

     // This is the main method that starts the program public static void main(String[] args) {
-        new ACMLab().start(); // This creates a new instance of the ACMLab class, it then calls its start method to begin execution
+        //This creates a new instance of the ACMLab class,calls its start method to begin execution new ACMLab().start();
     }
 }
 ```